IOCoin/DIONS/src/dvm/dvmc/docs/Host_Guide.md

    Invoking the create function will give you the VM instance (::dvmc_vm).
    It is recommended to create the VM instance once.

-2. If you are charerested in loading VMs dynamically (i.e. to use DLLs) check out the [DVMC Loader](@ref loader) library.
+2. If you are interested in loading VMs dynamically (i.e. to use DLLs) check out the [DVMC Loader](@ref loader) library.

 3. The ::dvmc_vm contains information about the VM like